CiiDub/Exercism-BBEdit-Package/README.md

 So passing “on” to the two autosave commands will save the open exercise file when you run `⇡✌︎ Submit This Exercise` and `⚖︎ Test This Exercise` respectively.

 > [!NOTE]
-> Both autosave settings are on by default now.
+> Both autosave settings are on by default.

 It will look like this in the terminal.